HOW TO CHOOSE A BOOK COVER (WHEN WORKING WITH A PUBLISHER)!

 Image of book How to Make your Food Famous against a pink background.
 Cover is burgundy with font in two colours, and three social media icons in the top right corner.

-WANT TO PRE-ORDER THE BOOK?
+WANT TO ORDER THE BOOK?